1pharaxh/AISTONKS/README.md

 Feel free to use my code for your projects but if you can then please credit me :)

-DISCLAIMER: This project is only for "educational-purpose" PLEASE DO NOT use this project as any financial tool!

 # Find this  project on:
 http://aistonkss.herokuapp.com/

 # Demonstration
 ![AISTONKS!](https://user-images.githubusercontent.com/93630550/148630690-3ccb68b0-91af-4225-9da9-6105fabd27a3.gif)

+# DISCLAIMER
+This project is only for "educational-purpose" PLEASE DO NOT use this project as any financial tool!

+The predictions are NOT 100% accurate as the ML model does not account for external factors affecting the stock price and some regression models could be a subject to outlier effect.